Course Code: pb3

-Welcome to Publisher 2010!
-In the first lesson of this class, you'll go over some basic Publisher concepts, including accessing the program and customizing some of Publisher's powerful features.
-Then you'll learn about how you can access and use Publisher's extensive online Help system.
+Welcome to Publisher 2013!
+The first lesson of this class will go over some basic Publisher concepts, including accessing the program and customizing some of Publisher's powerful features.
+You'll then learn about how you can access and use Publisher's extensive online Help system.
 This is a handy tool for a beginner to know as you set off on your journey!

 In this lesson, you'll get started with some of Publisher's basics.
 You'll explore some more of the concepts that you need to know before delving into a large project, including how to open, save, and close a file.
-Then you'll take a look at the various elements of the main Publisher workspace, including ribbon options and additional menus.
+You'll then take a look at the various elements of the main Publisher workspace, including ribbon options and additional menus.

 Are you ready to have some fun?
 In this lesson, you'll see how to add and edit text, both directly in the program and by importing it from other documents.
 Then, you'll learn how to format text (including selecting the font, size, and color) and how to change paragraph alignment and line spacing.
 The lesson will also discuss how to set off special text by adding borders and fills to the text frame.